rahie-works/Expense-Tracker/README.md

 **Project Insight**

-The project used HTML5, CSS3 and Javascript in React Native platform.
+The project used HTML5, CSS3 and Javascript in React.
 The data is fetched from JSON file.

 **Screenshots**